+Digital Citizenship Skills

+\Online Behaviour and Cyberbullying
-EYFS Identify emotions of others. e.g. talk about feelings and recognise emotions; consider how actions and words can affect others; realise that behaviour has consequences; identify how they are felling and know what to do when they feel angry, worried or frightened.
-Cyberbullying Suggest reasons for likes/dislikes of on- screen

-- Experience and identify how people can connect with others online. e.g. identify forms of communication (including digital) - KS1 Use digital technology to con and connect with others. - Identify similarities and differences between online and offline communication. - Begin to interact appropriately with others. e.g. follow the same rules when communicating face-to-face and online. - Start to recognise different symbols seen online. e.g padlock, emotico

-Take account of the similarities and differences between offline and online communications. e.g. follow the same rules when communicating face-to-face and online; discuss how online communication can be misinterpreted
+EYFS KS1 Lower KS2 Upper KS2 Identify emotions of others. e.g. talk about feelings and recognise emotions; consider how actions and words can affect others; realise that behaviour has consequences; identify how they are felling and know what to do when they feel angry, worried or frightened.
+Suggest reasons for likes/dislikes of on- screen activities.
+Experience and identify how people can connect with others online. e.g. identify forms of communication (including digital) Use digital technology to communicate and connect with others.
+Identify similarities and differences between online and offline communication.
+Begin to interact appropriately with others. e.g. follow the same rules when communicating face-to-face and online.
+Start to recognise different symbols seen online. e.g padlock, emoticons.
+Take account of the similarities and differences between offline and online communications. e.g. follow the same rules when communicating face-to-face and online; discuss how online communication can be misinterpreted.

-Lower KS2

 Identify different forms of bullying, including cyberbullying, and suggest strategies for dealing with it.

-- Identify appropriate behaviour when participating in online activities. - Begins to appreciate the need for personal responsibility and safety when online.
-E.g. considers sign up age/requirements before inling social media and downloading annual control of the control of t

-Demonstrate appropriate online behaviour and apply a range of strategies to protect self and others from possible online dangers, bullying and inappropriate behaviour. e.g. turn off comments on digital media, block users; identify the risks and legal consequences of sending intimate images and content/sexting; recognise language that could be deemed to be offensive (including rocits; sexist, homophobic, transphobic) in online activities.
+Identify actions to report and prevent Cyberbullying / inappropriate online behaviour Identify appropriate behaviour when participating in online activities.
+Begins to appreciate the need for personal responsibility and safety when online.
+E.g. considers sign up age/requirements before joining social media and downloading apps etc. Appreciate that inappropriate online behaviour has consequences offline.
+Demonstrate appropriate online behaviour and apply a range of strategies to protect self and others from possible online dangers, bullying and inappropriate behaviour. e.g. turn off comments on digital media, block users; identify the risks and legal consequences of sending intimate images and content/sexting; recognise language that could be deemed to be offensive (including racist, sexist, homophobic, transphobic) in online activities.

-Upper KS2
+4 Digital

+Citizenship

+Skills

+V